-- Identify and prioritize areas where High Speed Internet and Broadband for middle and last mile is needed.
+- Identify and prioritize areas where high speed internet and broadband for middle and last mile is needed.

 - Create opportunities to optimize return on public and private investments in broadband infrastructure that can improve broadband services in the region.

-- Identify incentives (e.g., grants, loans, tax programs) to encourage greater private investment by the telecoms in the broadband infrastructure.
+- Identify incentives (e.g. grants, loans, tax programs) to encourage greater private investment by the telecoms in the broadband infrastructure.

-- Allow for public investment in broadband infrastructure.
+- Allow for public investment in broadband infrastructure

-TELEHEALTH initiatives to serve rural Americans.
+- TELEHEALTH initiatives to serve rural Americans.

-US Department of Commerce National Telecommunications and Information Administration has an interactive website: https://broadbandusa.ntia.doc.gov/
+- US Department of Commerce National Telecommunications and Information Administration has an interactive website: https://broadbandusa.ntia.doc.gov/

 - The Community Broadband Playbook, developed in NC DIT’s Broadband Infrastructure Office (BIO), provides communities with functional tools including templates, examples, ideas and many more resources that communities can use to build a broadband strategy that addresses their needs.To see the playbook, visit the Community Broadband Playbook website.

-Connecting North Carolina Broadband Plan
+- Connecting North Carolina Broadband Plan